seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ### Test Create Number Array:
  Methods: createNumberArray()
- Description: Ensures that the createNumberArray method correctly transforms an array of double primitives into an array of Number objects.
+ <br>Description: Ensures that the createNumberArray method correctly transforms an array of double primitives into an array of Number objects.

 ### Test Get Cumulative Percentages:
  Methods: getCumulativePercentages()
- Description: Tests the getCumulativePercentages method to confirm it accurately calculates the cumulative percentages of values in a KeyedValues dataset.
+ <br>Description: Tests the getCumulativePercentages method to confirm it accurately calculates the cumulative percentages of values in a KeyedValues dataset.

 ### Test Create Number Array2D with Valid Input:
  Methods: createNumberArray2D()
- Description: Assesses if the createNumberArray2D method can accurately convert a 2D array of double primitives into a 2D array of Number objects.
+ <br>Description: Assesses if the createNumberArray2D method can accurately convert a 2D array of double primitives into a 2D array of Number objects.

 These test cases are designed to cover key functionalities within the DataUtilities class, ensuring comprehensive testing across a variety of input conditions.
 Through meticulous validation of method outputs and behaviors, these tests aim to identify potential issues or regressions within the DataUtilities implementations used in the JFreeChart library.